arzaman/smartPID/Manual/README.md

 very short introduction and basic operation

-Installation and configuration manual provide all instruction to install and connect smartPID to your ecosystem hw configuration wifi setup and data logging via thingspeak service Arduino IDE connection and programming
+Installation and configuration manual provide all instruction to: install and connect smartPID to your ecosystem, hw configuration, wifi setup and data logging via thingspeak service, Arduino IDE connection and programming,
 FW upgrade and reset to factory

 Application manual